 Nautical flags are also used in nautical racing which signal to the competitors what they are supposed to do.

 The Nautical Flag Alphabet

-It is important to know each flag representing a letter has a meaning.
+It is critical to understand that each flag representing a letter has a specific meaning.

 International meanings for nautical flags: